James Hardy (wide receiver)

 James W. Hardy III (December 24, 1985 – c.
-June 7, 2017) was an American football wide receiver.
-He was drafted by the Buffalo Bills of the National Football League (NFL) in the second round of the 2008 NFL Draft and also played for the Baltimore Ravens.
-He played college football at Indiana University.
+June 7, 2017) was an American professional football player who was a wide receiver in the National Football League (NFL).
+He was selected by the Buffalo Bills in the second round of the 2008 NFL draft and also played for the Baltimore Ravens.
+He played college football for the Indiana Hoosiers.

-Early life, family and education
+Early life

 James Hardy was born and raised in Fort Wayne, Indiana.

 He attended Elmhurst High School where he was a star athlete in football and basketball.
 He received an athletic scholarship for football at Indiana University.

-High school athletics

 At Elmhurst High School in Fort Wayne, Indiana, Hardy played football and basketball.
 As a senior, he posted 34 catches for 710 yards and 10 touchdowns and was a Class 4A all-state selection by the Indiana Football Coaches Association.

 As a basketball player, he was runner-up in the Indiana "Mr. Basketball" award voting and an Indiana All-Star.
 He ranks high on the list for the city scoring record for Fort Wayne, with over 2,000 points during his four years at Elmhurst.
 Hardy led Elmhurst to a state championship appearance his junior year.
 However, Elmhurst was defeated by Bishop Chatard High School from Indianapolis.
 His senior year, he led Elmhurst to a sectional championship, but later was defeated by Bellmont High School in the regional finals.

 Hardy was also a two-time winner of the Tiffany Gooden Award, awarded annually to the most outstanding male or female basketball player in the SAC.

-College athletics
+College career

 Hardy redshirted as a true freshman in 2004.
 As a redshirt freshman in 2005, he posted 61 catches for 893 yards and 10 touchdowns.
-His play earned him a Freshman All-America selection.
+His play earned him a Freshman All-American selection.

 As a sophomore, he caught 51 passes for 722 yards and 10 touchdowns and was named Second-team All-Big Ten for a second straight year.
 His 20 career receiving touchdowns in his first two years had tied him with Ernie Jones (1984–1987) for second on the university's all-time list, trailing only Jade Butcher (1967–1969) and his 30 career TD grabs.

 As a junior, Hardy caught 74 passes for 1,075 yards—ranking third in the Big Ten in both categories—and became the Hoosiers' all-time receiving leader in touchdowns (36), yards (2,690) and receptions (186).
 He was selected first-team All-Big Ten selection, a Fred Biletnikoff Award semifinalist and the team's most valuable player.

-During his time at Indiana, Hardy also played on the basketball team for two years.
+During his time at Indiana, Hardy also played on the basketball team for one season.

-In January 2008, Hardy declared himself eligible for the 2008 NFL Draft, saying "I have reached the pinnacle of my college football career."
+In January 2008, Hardy declared himself eligible for the 2008 NFL draft, saying "I have reached the pinnacle of my college football career."